luisdelpozo/TFM/README.md

 - **00_MEMORIA.pdf**.
 This document explains deeply the TFM structure, main objectives, description of the raw data, methodology, summary of main results, conclusions, and the frontend user manual.

-- **Notebooks and functions:
+- **Notebooks and functions:**
    - **Notebooks from 01 to 04**.
-Notebooks where raw data is retrieved, studied, and managed in a first phase, previous to the final data preparation to use them in the models.
+Notebooks where raw data are retrieved, studied, and managed in a first phase, previous to the final data preparation in the model notebooks.

    - **Notebooks from 10 to 18**.
-Notebooks where combined cycle unit bids are studied, data is prepared, and a prediction model is created and tested against a naive model.
+Notebooks where combined cycle unit bids are studied, data are prepared, and a prediction model is created and tested against a naive model.

    - **Notebooks from 20 to 23**.
-Notebooks where hydraulic unit bids are studied, data is prepared, and a prediction model is created and tested against a naive model.
+Notebooks where hydraulic unit bids are studied, data are prepared, and a prediction model is created and tested against a naive model.

    - **Notebook 30_UNITS_Bid_Comparison.ipynb**.
 Notebook where different unit bids are compared.